Maitighar Mandala: History

 The Mandala was built in 2001 for the 11th SAARC summit in Nepal to showcase Nepali culture after clearing many multi-story buildings during the tenure of mayor Keshav Sthapit.

 Etymology

-The name "Maitighar" literally means the "Parental Home' of the married women.
-Actually, there was a movie theater in today's Maitighar in the past, and a classic Nepal film, Maithighar (1966) was run for about a year.
+The name "Maitighar" literally means the "Parental Home" of the married women.
+Actually, there was a movie poster in today's Maitighar in the past, a classic Nepal film, Maithighar (1966) was run for about a year.
 As there was a large poster depicting the name of the movie, people started calling the place as Maitighar.

 The native name of the monument in Newar language is Fibwa Khya (फिब्वः ख्यः).